 The Lomakin Lab

-We hope that this work will ultimately reveal new targetable mechanisms behind adaptations to perturbations in pathogenic cells living on or in the human body.
-This is especially important in the context of ever-increasing drug resistance, one of the main threats to global health.
+We hope that this work will ultimately reveal new targetable mechanisms behind stress adaptations in pathogenic cells.
+This is especially important in the context of ever-increasing drug resistance/tolerance, one of the main threats to global health.

 Medical University of Vienna